 Of course, margin can also work against you.
 If your investment LOST 20%, you’d be down to $3200 on the $4000 investment.
 But your broker will still be expecting the full $2000 in borrowed money back, so your 20% loss will actually leave you with $1200 – a real loss of 40%.
 Misusing margin can be brutal for inexperienced traders since it could result in a margin call.
 If your broker issues a margin call, you’ll need to return the borrowed cash ASAP.
 In fact, your broker can actually liquidate your holdings without your consent to recover the debt.
 Use margin carefully and always within proper risk parameters.

 Trend following is a popular trading strategy, but day traders could struggle with it since trends often take a long time to form or change.
 If you think you can day trade based on breaking news, earnings reports, or economic data, you’ll likely be disappointed in the results.

 Chasing after trends that have already been priced in is no way to day trade.
 If you want to have success, you’ll need to follow a different type of trend like momentum, support or resistance, or other technical indicators that provide clues to incoming price shifts.
 But don’t blindly follow the crowd because the crowd is often wrong.
 In fact, day traders often find more success being contrarians.

-If you’re looking for a golden ticket to surefire day trading riches, be prepared for a long and exhaustive search since such a ticket doesn’t exist.
-Day traders don’t have a secret sauce or some type of perception the rest of the market lacks.
-If you want to see magic, you’ll have to load up Harry Potter on Netflix.
+If you’re looking for a golden ticket to surefire day trading riches, be prepared for a long infinite road since such a ticket doesn’t exist.
+Day traders don’t have a secret sauce or a 100% winning formula.
+If you want to see magic, you’ll have to load up Harry Potter on Disney.